 In every few episodes, we see the backstories of each of the main characters.
 Some of them did horrible things or did bad things for the pleasure of doing them but most were people who were trying to survive in their everyday lives or placed in jail for petty things or because they were suffering from an addiction or an mental illness.

 Nicky, Crazy Eyes, and Lolly caught my attention, but especially Lolly.
 Now, we see with Nicky that she was struggling with drug addiction and Crazy Eyes and Lolly was definitely had some form of mental illness.We see with Nicky, the struggle to deal with her addiction with Red and her fellow inmates.
-Although there is no actual rehab facility for Nicky to attend, but Red and the rest of her fellow infants are trying to help her over come it.
+Although there is no actual rehab facility for Nicky to attend, but Red and the rest of her fellow inmates are trying to help her over come it.
 I mean there was the A.A. in the prison but it didn’t really help.
 However (spoiler ahead for those who have not watched the series) with Crazy Eyes and Lolly there is no sort of rehabilitation for them.
 It took awhile for the inmates to accept their illnesses.

 There’s just straight up psych and according to Crazy Eyes, the psychiatric center at Litchfield Penitentiary is cruel and she said that she was better off in prison.
 When I heard first Crazy Eyes say that, I wondered to myself, “How cruel is Litchfield’s Psych Ward?”
 Well as the show progressed, I began to know why.

 In season one, Tiffany ” Pennsatucky” Doggett was sent the psych ward because she assaulted a juvenile inmate in a wheelchair.
-As Dogget gets taken into Litchfield Psych, we see the abhorrent conditions that inmates face.
+As Dogget gets taken into Litchfield Psych, we see the abhorrent conditions that the inmates face.
 We see her get strapped by a group up psych nurses and she is already injected with sedatives.
 And in a much later scene she is placed pretty much in a cage, where she was evaluated once again.
 Thankfully, Doggett was eventually taken out of psych.
 However through Lolly, we get to see more of the pysch’s conditions after she is found out murdering Aydin, a former co-worker of Alex and employee to a kingpin, who unknowingly to Lichfield was disguised as a correction officer.
 Though before we come across the scene, the audience begins to know a little back story behind Lolly.
-She was a reporter who was into conspiracies, unfortunately due her interest of conspiracies and her mental illness (unknown at the time) she was fired from her job.
+She was a reporter who was into conspiracies, unfortunately due to her interest in conspiracies and her mental illness (unknown at the time) she was fired from her job.

 A friend of Lolly’s tried to put her in a group home, but that didn’t work out for her and we eventually find her being homeless.
 One day as she was walking through her neighborhood with her cart selling coffee, she bumped into the police.
-They ended up citing her for illegally distributing coffee without a license due.
+They ended up citing her for illegally distributing coffee without a license.
 However due to this confrontation, it made her anxiety to rise as well as the symptoms of schizophrenia; leading her to believe the police were up to no good and threw a cup at them.
 The next thing you know, Lolly was pinned under the police officers.

 So, now we return the whole fiasco of Lolly murdering Ayden.
 Lolly killed him to protect herself and especially Alex, who Ayden’s main target.
 Eventually drama ensues since Ayden was buried in Red’s garden and the inmates who worked at the garden were questioned (including Red).
 Episodes later, it was found that was Lolly was the killer and was taken to psych.
 As Healy escorts Lolly to the psych ward and later as she was escorted by the COs of the ward, we hear and see the unsightly treatments the inmates experience.
 Horrified by this, Lolly screams for Healy to get her out but all he could do is see her off as she was further escorted into the ward.